7ronbon/huntedherocomics.github.io/guidelines.md

 ## Rules
 Hunted Hero Comics reserves the right to not publish works that violate the creiteria below
-- all works must be original creations (no fanart or fan-fiction)
+- All works must be original creations (no fanart or fan-fiction)
+- No hate speech or targeted harrasment
-- no depictions of sexual penetration, sexual fluids or erect genitalia
+- No depictions of sexual penetration, sexual fluids or erect genitalia
-- no sexualizing minor-aged characters
+- No sexualizing minor-aged characters

 ## Format
 - 6.25 inches horizontal by 9.25 inches vertical